Riverview Park Chapel Shelter

 ABOUT THE CHAPEL SHELTER

-The Chapel Shelter was built in 1894 as the Watson Presbyterian Church.
-After a new church was built, the shelter was moved from its original location at Perrysville and Riverview avenues to the interior of the park, where it became a popular destination for North Side residents and visitors to hold social events.
-Over time, however, the shelter began to lose its character as the steeple, along with the building’s dormers, was removed in the 1950s and a concrete porch was attached.
+Built in 1894 as the Watson Presbyterian Church, the Chapel Shelter has long been a treasured landmark in Riverview Park.
+After a new church was constructed, the building was relocated from its original site at Perrysville and Riverview avenues to the interior of the park, where it became a popular gathering place for residents and visitors.
+Over time, however, the structure lost much of its original character, including the removal of its steeple and dormers in the 1950s and the addition of a concrete porch.

-The Chapel Shelter had been closed since 2005, and funds were allocated for its demolition due to a termite infestation.
-In 2008, the help of the City and additional funders, the Parks Conservancy led an effort to return the once-popular building to a lively gathering place.
+By 2005, the Chapel Shelter had closed, and funds were allocated for its demolition due to a severe termite infestation—placing this gem at risk of being lost forever.
+With the help of the City of Pittsburgh and additional funders, the Pittsburgh Parks Conservancy led an effort to restore the once-popular building and return it to a lively community gathering place.

 Chapel Shelter at Riverview Park with flowers in bloom